ashish-rgb/Peprika---Meal-App/README.md

-# mealApp
+## Peprika - mealApp

-A new Flutter project.
+A new Flutter project which contains different types of dishes , their recipes ,ingredients and many more which will help you to make your desired food at home.

 ## Getting Started

-This project is a starting point for a Flutter application.
+Screenshots of the application are attached in this project.

 A few resources to get you started if this is your first Flutter project: